Motherhood - A powerful initation into my spiritual self

 “We each have the power to render the impossible possible, and it’s time to learn how to unlock that gift.”
 Kelly Brogan, M.D.

-Women’s fertility in the U.S. has been negatively impacted by a society that does NOT value motherhood and forces women to delay pregnancy to benefit careers, our time sensitive biology, and widespread toxic environmental pollution and stressful modern lifestyles.
+Women’s fertility in the U.S. has been negatively impacted by a society that does NOT value motherhood, forcing women to delay pregnancy to benefit careers despite our time sensitive biology.
+Widespread toxic environmental pollution and stressful modern lifestyles also adversely affect fertility.

 Lucky for me, Yaya had a knack for predicting the future, and I met my hubby shortly thereafter.
-I met him exactly one month after casting a love spell to attract true love, but that’s a story for another time…When we married in 2005, I was over 35, he was over 40, so we didn’t waste too much time before focusing on the baby project.
+I met him exactly one month after casting a love spell to attract true love, but that’s a story for another time…When we married, I was 38 and he was over 40, so we didn’t waste too much time before focusing on the baby project.
 We managed to get pregnant within the year and were ecstatic.
 However, this first attempt at motherhood woefully ended at 6 weeks with a spontaneous miscarriage.

 We took a break for a few months to grieve and eventually were able to conceive again.
 I made it past the 6 week mark, and was starting to breathe a sigh of relief but at a 9 week check up our hopes were dashed when the doctor announced the fetus no longer had a heartbeat.
 And because I hadn’t miscarried naturally, this time I ended up requiring a D&C or Dilation and Curettage, a painful procedure to remove tissue from inside your uterus.
 I was heartbroken not to mention feeling seriously damaged.

 We decided to consult with Dr. D, an infertility specialist at KAISER.
-After a barrage of medical tests where we learned our eggs and sperm were less than ideal which meant getting and staying pregnant was not an assured outcome.
-Dr. D flatly suggested we immediately seek IVF — short for In Vitro Fertilization — something that would require paying out of pocket because our insurance would not cover it.
+After a barrage of medical tests we learned our eggs and sperm were less than ideal.
+Getting and staying pregnant was not an assured outcome.
+Dr. D flatly suggested we immediately seek IVF — short for In Vitro Fertilization — something that would require paying out-of-pocket because our insurance would not cover it.
 Having watched another friend go through her life’s savings and break up with her partner over fertility treatments, we were both turned off by the idea.
-Additionally the hormone injections had caused health challenges for others we knew, and while that might be ok for some we knew is wasn’t right for us.
+Additionally, the hormone injections had caused health challenges for others we knew, which didn't feel right for us.
 My research at the time revealed that assisted reproductive technology (ART) was an industry almost completely unregulated in the U.S. (1), and a 2006 review of 3 decades of IVF concluded that “there is increasing evidence that children conceived through ART might “be at greater risk of perinatal complications than naturally conceived children and that knowledge on long-term health effects of ART is incomplete.”
 (2)

 - quitting sugar and gluten